- About Us

 They approached that core audience with the idea of Keep Financial.
 HR leaders all said, ‘Hey, if this was available to us, we’d do it in a heartbeat.
 It’s just really hard to execute.’
 Rob and Kathryn decided to take all the execution challenges out and so Keep was born.

-Rob Frohwein recently co-founded Keep Financial Technologies, which is focused on embedding fintech to eliminate the recruiting and retention challenge facing nearly every employer in the world.
+Rob Frohwein recently co-founded Keep Financial to eliminate the recruiting and retention challenges facing nearly every employer in the world.
 Prior to Keep, Rob co-founded, and was the long serving CEO of Kabbage, a pioneering small business fintech, which raised $400m in equity, served 500,000 U.S. small businesses and delivered $16B in capital prior to its sale to American Express in October 2020.
 Rob is an inventor on 17 U.S. patents, has written three books on intellectual property, co-hosted a talk format radio show on work & careers, and was named a Top 50 CEO by Glassdoor in 2018.
 He also holds a lifetime visitor’s pass to the National Baseball Hall of Fame, which he earned in connection with one of his earliest entrepreneurial endeavors.